CAD97/CAD97/README.md

 -->

 - 🔭 I’m currently working on integrating Rust and "gamedev C++"
-- 🌱 I’m currently learning how to be a stronger team developer
+- 🌱 I’m always learning how to be a stronger team developer
 - 📫 How to reach me: on Twitter as [@CAD97_](https://twitter.com/CAD97_), on [my open community Discord server](https://discord.gg/FuPE9JE), or just by pinging me on GitHub
 - 😄 Pronouns: they/themself
 - ⚡ Fun fact: I'm also a classically trained violist and vocalist